 2. Take Practice Questions

 The ANCC provides free Sample Questions you can start with.
 Look for more practice to get use to the format/timing on the real test.
-BoardVitals offers practice questions for both the ANCC and AANP FNP exams.
+Need more practice?
+BoardVitals offers practice questions for both the ANCC and AANP FNP exams, with all questions targeted to the content outline for each exam.

 4. Anticipate Your Exam